jamesocoder/myProjects/docker/vite_ts/README.md

 - `docker compose up dev-back -d`
     - You can alter the backend's source code and Vite and Docker will dynamically rebuild and re-host the changes when using this command.
     - Note that the container's Vite instance prints the port it's serving through from the *container's* perspective.
 Pay attention to what host port is providing a connection to the container in the [compose.yaml](./compose.yaml) file.
-- `docker compose up prd-back -d`
-    - This will host a built backend using Node instead of Vite
-    - The image size difference isn't very large because we still need to include run-time dependencies in the final image
-    - Since the backend is so bloated, this may be a reason for some developer's preference for golang or rust

 **Then**, using something like Powershell or `curl` in a shell, respectively: